fonsecagabriella/data_engineering/04_analytics_engineering/01_dbt_fundamentals.md

 `dbt test` tests the models while they are being built

-`dbd docs generate` generates docs, locally or on cloud
+`dbt docs generate` generates docs, locally or on cloud

 `dbt build --select +fact_trips.sql+ --vars '{is_test_run: false}'` command with a variable that be manipulated